warestack/bda/session5/part-1/README.md

 * `actor_id` is an integer so you will use an integer field `INT`.
 This field should accept unique values and cannot be empty.
 * `actor_firstname` is based on characters, so that you will use the `VARCHAR`.
 This field will accept a maximum of 30 characters per input.
-* `actor_last_name` is based on characters so we will use the `VARCHAR`.
+* `actor_last_name` is based on characters, so we will use the `VARCHAR`.
 This field will accept a maximum of 30 characters per input.
 * `actor_city` is based on characters, so you will use the `VARCHAR`.
 This field will accept a maximum of 30 characters per input.

 > Do not worry about the records for the moment; we only care about the creation of our table.